MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-Spaces-Direct-Hardware-Requirements.md

 - Minimum of 1 x 10 Gbps network interface per server
 - Recommended: Two or more NICs for redundancy and performance
-- Recommended: NICS that are remote-direct memory access (RDMA) capable, iWARP or RoCE
+- Recommended: NICs that are remote-direct memory access (RDMA) capable, iWARP or RoCE
 - With 2 servers, direct-connect (switchless) is supported

 ## Drives

-Storage Spaces Direct works with direct-attached SATA, SAS, or NVMe drives that are physically connected to only one server.
+Storage Spaces Direct works with direct-attached SATA, SAS, or NVMe drives that are physically attached to just one server each.
 For more help choosing drives, see the [Choosing drives](choosing-drives.md) topic.

-- SATA, SAS, and NVMe (M.2, U.2, and Add-In-Card) are all supported
+- SATA, SAS, and NVMe (M.2, U.2, and Add-In-Card) drives are all supported
 - 512n, 512e, and 4K native drives are all supported
 - Solid-state drives must provide [power-loss protection](https://blogs.technet.microsoft.com/filecab/2016/11/18/dont-do-it-consumer-ssd/)
 - Same number and types of drives in every server – see [Drive symmetry considerations](drive-symmetry-considerations.md)